Thor110/AIrchive/README.md

 ---

-## 📑 Single Page Search Space Specifactions
+## 📑 Single Page Search Space Specifications

 This section formalizes the core structural units for the **Gallery of Babel** search space, ensuring that the archive is both infinite in possibility and deterministically addressable (i.e., every book has one and only one address).